leehangyue/EISART/README.md

 # EISART
  Electrochemical Impedance Spectra Analysis and Refining Tool
 # Citation
- The associated academic journal article:
+ Please cite the following academic journal article if you use EISART in your work:
  Li, Hangyue, Zewei Lyu, and Minfang Han.
 "Robust and Fast Estimation of Equivalent Circuit Model from Noisy Electrochemical Impedance Spectra."
 Electrochimica Acta (2022): 140474. https://doi.org/10.1016/j.electacta.2022.140474

 # About